 RegisteredQueries

-will be used to filter out queries if it is not emptyquery_update
+will be used to filter out queries if it is not empty - During the rest of the run, the Relayer listens to the ICQ module’s

 events that are used as a trigger for queries execution.
 Since each query has its own update_period